 There are different types of primers — latex, oil-based, shellac, and self-priming.
 Each of these types has a different drying time.
 That’s because each has a different formula:

 - Water-Based (Latex) – The water-based primer dries faster because it doesn’t have a complex formula and its solvent (water) evaporates faster.
-It dried within 1 hour.
+It takes less than 1 hour to dry (30-40 minutes).

 - Shellac – Shellac primer is good at blocking stains and covering different things on a surface.
 It dries within 1 hour.